-People come from all over the world to experience Queenstown’s jaw-dropping scenery and host of adventurous activities.
+People come from all over to experience Queenstown’s jaw-dropping scenery and host of adventurous activities.
 From traditional pubs with live music to quirky hole-in-the-wall establishments, this buzz is reflected in Queenstown’s nightlife as well.
 Whether you’re looking for a classy establishment for date night or a lively spot to dance the night away, here’s our guide to the best bars in Queenstown.

 Nest Bar & Kitchen